wagtail/wagtail/docs/extending/extending_draftail.md

 -   Like for inline styles and blocks, set up the to/from DB conversion.
 -   The conversion usually is more involved, since entities contain data that needs to be serialised to HTML.

 To write the React components, Wagtail exposes its own React, Draft.js, and Draftail dependencies as global variables.
-Read more about this in [extending clientside components](extending_clientside_components).
+Read more about this in [extending client-side React components](extending_client_side_react).
 To go further, please look at the [Draftail documentation](https://www.draftail.org/docs/formatting-options) as well as the [Draft.js exporter documentation](https://github.com/springload/draftjs_exporter).

 Here is a detailed example to showcase how those tools are used in the context of Wagtail.